diegobonilla98/ViT-Assembler/README.md

 The task of solving a jigsaw puzzle forces the model to understand both local patch content and their spatial relationships across the entire image.
 This is similar in spirit to denoising or masked token prediction, where the model must reconstruct occluded parts of the input by leveraging context.
 By learning how to rearrange shuffled patches, the model captures meaningful high-level semantic information, which is transferable to a wide range of downstream visual tasks.

 ### Related Work
-Our work is inspired by prior efforts in self-supervised learning that involve solving jigsaw puzzles or utilizing Vision Transformers for representation learning:
+This work is inspired by prior efforts in self-supervised learning that involve solving jigsaw puzzles or utilizing Vision Transformers for representation learning:
 - Noroozi, M., & Favaro, P. (2016). *Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles*.
 URL: https://arxiv.org/pdf/1603.09246
 - Misra, I., & Maaten, L. (2019). *Self-Supervised Learning of Pretext-Invariant Representations*.
 URL: https://arxiv.org/pdf/1912.01991
-- Rasheed, K. et al. (2024). *Solving Masked Jigsaw Puzzles with Diffusion Vision Transformers*.
+- Liu, J. et al. (2024). *Solving Masked Jigsaw Puzzles with Diffusion Vision Transformers*.
 URL: https://arxiv.org/pdf/2404.07292
-- Sarwat, M. et al. (2022). *JIGSAW-VIT: LEARNING JIGSAW PUZZLES IN VISION TRANSFORMER*.
+- Chen, Y. et al. (2022). *JIGSAW-VIT: LEARNING JIGSAW PUZZLES IN VISION TRANSFORMER*.
 URL: https://arxiv.org/pdf/2207.11971

 ## Training Details
 - **Dataset**: The model was pre-trained for 50 epochs on the COCO dataset without any supervision or labels.